-This chapter, Financial reporting process, describes the main features of how OP MB's internal control and risk management work with a view to ensuring that the company's financial reports give substantially true information on the company's financial performance and position.
-Financial information correctly consolidated using sub-ledger accounting forms the basis of reliable financial reporting.
+This chapter, Financial reporting process, describes the main features of how OP Corporate Bank Group's internal control and risk management work with a view to ensuring that the Group's financial reports give substantially true information on the company's and its consolidation group's financial performance and position.
+Correctly consolidated information using sub-ledger accounting and OP Corporate Bank Group companies' information forms the basis of reliable financial reporting.

-OP MB uses company-wide financial reporting and risk reporting to monitor the achievement of its business goals and financial targets, and these reports are regularly reviewed at executive management and Board of Directors as well as OP Cooperative's Executive Board meetings.
-Financial information in financial reports is compared with related plans and any differences are analysed, and additionally earnings outlook for the current year and for a longer period of time is evaluated.
-The very same principles apply to the monthly financial performance and risk report prepared for the management.
+OP Corporate Bank uses Group-wide financial reporting and risk reporting to monitor the achievement of its business goals and financial targets, and these reports are regularly reviewed at executive management and Board of Directors as well as OP Cooperative's Executive Board meetings.
+Financial information in financial reports is compared with related plans and any differences are analysed and the report also describes earnings outlook for the current year and for a longer period of time.
+The very same principles apply to the monthly financial performance and risk report prepared by the management.
 When preparing and examining the report, the management ascertains the accuracy and correctness of the financial results and reporting by analysing the performance and risk exposure and any deviations from targets.

-External reporting is based, for example, on the International Financial Reporting Standards, the Finnish Limited Liability Companies Act, the Act on Credit Institutions, the Accounting Act, and the standards and regulations issued by the Financial Supervisory Authority.
-OP Financial Group's shared principles are applied in the accounting and financial statements of all OP Financial Group companies.
+External reporting is based, for example, on the International Financial Reporting Standards, the Finnish Limited Liability Companies Act, the Act on Credit Institutions, the Insurance Companies Act, the Accounting Act, and the standards and regulations issued by the Financial Supervisory Authority.
+OP Financial Group's shared principles are applied in the accounting, financial statements and consolidated financial statements of all OP Financial Group companies.
 Responsibility for the interpretation of, guidelines on and advice on standards, other laws governing the preparation of financial statements and official accounting requirements as well as the preparation of and compliance with common accounting policies rests with OP Cooperative, OP Financial Group's central cooperative.
-Whenever necessary, the company turns to auditors who give a statement of the selected principles and interpretations.
+Whenever necessary, the Group turns to auditors who give a statement of the selected principles and interpretations.

-Organisation of financial reporting
+8.1 Organisation of financial reporting

 OP Cooperative's Executive Board is the highest decision-making body in matters associated with business control.
 The Board of Directors must ensure that supervision of accounting and financial management is duly organised.
 It decides on reporting, procedures and qualitative and quantitative indicators used to assess operational efficiency and performance in line with principles adopted by OP Cooperative.
-The Board of Directors discusses and approves the financial statements and interim reports.
+The Board of Directors discusses and approves the consolidated financial statements and interim reports.